COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

-If you are planning to undertake a mining activity, you will need to apply for a mining resource authority from the Department of Natural Resources, Mines and Energy (DNRME).
+If you are planning to undertake a mining activity, you will need to apply for a mining resource authority from the Department of Resources.
 You will then need to apply for an EA from the Department of Environment and Science (DES) using your tenure reference number.
 Some EA applications, called resource projects, may involve more than one resource tenure licensed as a single integrated operation.

-Note: If you are applying for a site-specific EA for a mining lease, then an application for a progressive rehabilitation and closure plan (PRC plan) must be submitted at the same time.
+Note: If you are applying for a site-specific EA for a mining lease, then an application for a progressive rehabilitation and closure plan (PRC plan) is required.
+If a PRC plan does not accompany a site-specific application for an EA for a mining lease, a proposed PRC plan will need to be submitted at a later stage in the application process.
 An EA for a mining activity will only be approved with a PRCP schedule.

-If you are planning to undertake a petroleum, geothermal or greenhouse gas storage activity, you will need to apply for your tenure with DNRME before you apply for an EA with DES.
+If you are planning to undertake a petroleum, geothermal or greenhouse gas storage activity, you will need to apply for your tenure with the Department of Resources before you apply for an EA with DES.